 - Can you remember the first chapter book you read?

 - What big project did you do in 3rd grade?

 - When you were in 3rd grade, what did you want to be when you grew up?

 - Did you go on any memorable field trips in 4th grade?
 Where did you go?

 - What is the nicest thing your teacher told you in 4th grade?

-- Who did you sit with in class in 5th grade?
+- Who were your favorite friends in 5th grade?